Can the war on terrorism ever be won?

 “Can the war on terrorism ever be won?”
 And I believe it can.
-Nevertheless, the way I see the war on terror ending, isn’t through guns and violence, third world conflicts, or random attacks at home…..
-I believe the war on terror, will one day end, through the very portrayal of terrorism itself.
-However, this solution, requires a shift in the mass media, towards a humanistic approach to the news itself.
+Nevertheless, the way that I see the war on terror ending, isn’t simply through guns and violence, third world conflicts, or random attacks at home…..
+Instead, I believe that the war on terror will end, through the very portrayal of terrorism itself.
+However, this solution, requires a shift in the mass media, towards a humanistic approach to the news, as well.

-The war on terror itself, is in many ways mental; a war of information and media, that in perhaps can’t be ended until civilians from both sides of the world come together and say; “this is why violence is occurring, these are the differences we have with your society, our society etc, and this is why murder has often become the outcome of those differences.”
+The war on terror itself, is in many ways mental; a war of information and media, that perhaps cannot be ended until civilians from both sides of the world come together and say; “this is why violence is occurring, these are the differences we have with your society, our society etc, and this is why murder has so often become the outcome of those differences.”

-Perhaps the US government already sees terror as an unstoppable force, resulting from economic burden?
+Perhaps the US government already sees terror as an unstoppable force, resulting from an economic/trade burden?
 Nevertheless, these are the conversations that people need to be having.

-This makes ending the war on terror, a two fold issue…..
-Meaning, in order to end the war, 2 things have to happen;
+This makes ending the war on terror, a two fold issue….. which means that in order to end the war, 2 things have to happen;

 First, nations involved must follow some form of doctrine, or democracy, maintaining their government’s obligation to the people’s will….